nnance/agent-executive-assistant/README.md

 # Agent Executive Assistant

-An AI-powered executive assistant that leverages Anthropic's models to help manage tasks, schedule meetings, and streamline workflows for busy professionals.
+An AI-powered executive assistant that leverages Anthropic's Agent SDK to help manage tasks, schedule meetings, and streamline workflows for busy professionals.

+## Overview

+This is an offline-first AI agent that minimizes reliance on external APIs and services, enabling autonomous task execution based on predefined criteria or triggers.
+Designed to be used on local Apple Operating Systems, it ensures data privacy and security while providing robust assistance capabilities.

 ## Features